-- BEng / MEng in Naval Architecture with High Performance Marine Vehicle (4/ 5 years): This course creates designers with all the core skills of ship design, construction, operation and maintenance, along with a particular specialism in the creative design and engineering of small leisure and commercial vessels.
-These include sailing and power yachts and superyachts, fast ferries, hydrofoils, hovercraft, fishing boats and the concept designs of the future.
+- BEng (Hons) / MEng Naval Architecture with High Performance Marine Vehicle (4/ 5 years): This course creates designers with all the core skills of ship design, construction, operation and maintenance.
+They also have a particular specialization in the creative design and engineering of high performance leisure and commercial vehicles, including sailing and power yachts, fast ferries, hydrofoils, hovercraft, fishing boats and the concept designs of the future.

 - Naval Architecture, Ocean & Marine Engineering (PhD, MPhil, MRes, EngD): You can study an MPhil or an MRes over the course of one year, a PhD over three years or an EngD over four years.

 - PhD & MPhil: Research areas include - Safety, Sustainable Shipping, Oil & Gas and, Marine Renewables.
 As part of your PhD degree, you'll be enrolled on the Postgraduate Certificate in Researcher Professional Development (PG Cert RPD).
 This certificate is designed to support you with your research and rewards you for things you'll do as a research student.

 - EngD: This degree is specific to Offshore Renewable Energy

 - MRes: This degree is specific to Engineering.

 Supply Chain & Logistics